The Rolling Years

-The Rolling Years is the first novel by the American writer Agnes Sligh Turnbull (1888–1982) and it is set in Westmoreland County, Pennsylvania, just east of Pittsburgh.
+The Rolling Years is the first novel by the American writer Agnes Sligh Turnbull (1888–1982) set in her childhood Laurel Highlands and Allegheny Mountains of Western Pennsylvania.

+It is the first of Turnbull's three "Westmoreland novels" set in Westmoreland County, Pennsylvania.
+The three novels feature happy endings while critiquing excesses of patriarchy, strict Calvinism, and industrialization from a woman's perspective.
+The Rolling Years is considered an understudied example of Northern Appalachian fiction.

-It is a family chronicle (1852–1910) of three generations of Scottish-American Presbyterians in rural Western Pennsylvania and their struggles to maintain their strict faith.
+The Rolling Years is a family chronicle (1852–1910) of three generations of Scotch-Irish Presbyterians in rural Western Pennsylvania and their struggles to maintain their strict faith.
 The first generation is Daniel and Sarah McDowell, a farm couple.
 Sarah bears 12 children (of whom five survive) to her dour Calvinistic husband; her bitterness about her repeated, difficult confinements is effectively shown.
 The second generation is about their children, David and Jeannie.
 David moves to Pittsburgh where he becomes a judge.
-Jeannie marries a minister who has been serving as the local school teacher to earn money to complete his education.
+Jeannie marries a minister who has been serving as the local schoolteacher to earn money to complete his education.
 Jeannie's daughter, Constance, represents the third generation.
-She becomes a school teacher and struggles to find her place in a changing world.
+She becomes a schoolteacher and struggles to find her place in a changing world.
 The novel dramatizes the gradual weakening of the strict Calvinism of the Scottish immigrants in an increasingly secular society.